-Exams (60%): There will be two total exams (four unit exams, a midterm and a final) to measure your understanding of the course material.
+Exams (50%): There will be two total exams (a midterm and a final) to measure your understanding of the course material.
 The midterm exam will cover material from the first half of the course, and the final exam will cover material from the second half of the course.

 The exams will be taken in two parts.
-Half of the exam will be uploaded to Blackboard, and this half of the exam will be open-note.
+The first portion of the exam will be uploaded to Blackboard, and this half of the exam will be open note, though you are not allowed to collaborate with your classmates on the assessments.
+This is because the exams are assessing your personal growth as a record of your understanding of the course content at that point of the semester.
 The other half of the exam must be completed in a proctored exam environment.
 You will work with the testing center to determine a location near you where you can complete the proctored portion of each exam.
 More information about the exams will be distributed on Blackboard.

-Homework (40%): It will be very advantageous for you to work through all problems that are assigned as you will receive a completion grade.
-You will find that doing the homework, reading the textbook, watching the videos, and corresponding with classmates or with the instructor will increase your chances for success on the assignments and assessments.
+Homework (40%): It will be very advantageous for you to complete each reading - which will be assessed via an "exit ticket" each week.
+After you complete each reading, you will complete Real Analysis assignments which will require you to collaborate with your classmates to work through all problems that are assigned.
+You will find that doing the homework, reading the textbook, watching both instructor-made videos as well as other resources (e.g., YouTube).
+Corresponding with classmates and the instructor will increase your chances for success on the assignments and corresponding assessments.
 Each week, the assignment will have the following format: